lokalized/lokalized-java/README.md

 ## Language Reference

-Each language reference page includes CLDR 48.2 cardinality, cardinality range, and ordinality data, plus generated cookbooks that show translation-file structure and Java lookup calls for that language's plural and ordinal categories.
+Each language reference page includes CLDR 48.2 cardinality, cardinality range, and ordinality data, plus generated cookbooks that show localized strings file structure and Java lookup calls for that language's plural and ordinal categories.
 When verified day-phrase wording is unavailable, the page labels the gap and renders a neutral, translator-owned structural skeleton instead of guessing the language's word order.
 Locales with multiple ordinal categories also receive a runnable ordinal cookbook when CLDR supplies a complete set of localized minimal-pair patterns; incomplete source coverage is labeled rather than filled with guessed copy.
-The page identifies the exact Java [`Locale`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html) construction (either `Locale.ROOT` or [`Locale.forLanguageTag(...)`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html#forLanguageTag(java.lang.String))), the catalog filename accepted by [`LocalizedStringLoader`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoader.html), inherited rule sources, and the formatting-data provenance.
+The page identifies the exact Java [`Locale`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html) construction (either `Locale.ROOT` or [`Locale.forLanguageTag(...)`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.html#forLanguageTag(java.lang.String))), the localized strings filename accepted by [`LocalizedStringLoader`](https://javadoc.lokalized.com/com/lokalized/LocalizedStringLoader.html), inherited rule sources, and the formatting-data provenance.

 The reference includes every canonical CLDR plural-rule locale and a curated set of widely used region- and script-qualified application profiles.
 These profiles make inherited behavior explicit without suggesting that every valid IETF BCP 47 tag needs a separate page.